Cadbury’s gets the credit for spreading this crunchy sponge candy around the world in the early 1900’s.

 Just a friendly warning that if you make this sponge candy, don’t expect it to sit in your house for long.

-Our batch proved very popular with our visiting friends and family, and was finished in a few days.
+Our batch proved very popular with our visiting friends and family, and was gone in a couple of days.

 What is Sponge Candy Made Of?

-Sponge candy is an incredibly basic yet rewarding dish to make.
+Sponge candy is an incredibly basic yet rewarding dessert to make.

 This homemade candy recipe is made up of 4 simple ingredients: